The LMU Tampa PA Program seeks to achieve its mission by focusing on these goals:

 PB1- Provide patient-centered care by showing sensitivity and responsiveness to patent needs and concern for patient welfare

-PB2- Reveal self-awareness by self-critiquing personal knowledge gaps and setting personal goals for improvement
+PB2- Demonstrate self-awareness by self-critiquing personal knowledge gaps and setting personal goals for improvement

 PB3- Demonstrate leadership, professionalism, and strong work ethic by exhibiting adaptability, reliability, and initiative